tgk/propaganda/README.md

 ## Tutorial

+Here follows a short tutorial.
+For more in depth information, please consult the following sources:

-The `gh-pages` branch of this project contains a brief explanation of the basics of the propagator computational model.
+- The `gh-pages` branch of this project contains a brief explanation of the basics of the propagator computational model.
 The page can be visited [here](http://tgk.github.io/propaganda/).

+- [STM vs. System propagation](https://github.com/tgk/propaganda/blob/master/doc/stm_vs_system.md) contains illustrates the differences between the STM and system approach to propagation using the building height problem.

+- [Extending propaganda with set values](https://github.com/tgk/propaganda/blob/master/doc/set_datatype.md) shows how to extend propaganda with support for sets.

-[The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215) contains a more in-depth explanation of how propagation can be implemented.
+- [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215) contains a more in-depth explanation of how propagation can be implemented.

 To use the propaganda library, you need to define a merge, function, create cells and set up propagators.
 In this short example we just use the default merger function, we define the square and square-root propagator and set up relations beween simple cells.
-An example where values are intervals and merging is performed by taking the intersection of intervals can be found in [`examples/building_height.clj`](https://github.com/tgk/propaganda/blob/master/examples/building_height.clj).

 ```
 (use 'propaganda.stm)